Skip to main content

 Common target commands:

 Hermes Agent is not supported by the native PowerShell installer yet.
 OpenClaw PowerShell writes generic MCP guidance; use Bash, WSL, or Git Bash for the native OpenClaw plugin install.
-Codex Desktop requires generic MCP/manual setup until it exposes a stable config location.
+On macOS/Linux/WSL the installer auto-configures Codex Desktop via the shared ~/.codex/config.toml (--targets codex-desktop or codex-cli); on native Windows PowerShell, Codex Desktop still requires generic MCP/manual setup.

 Universal install